 The downside of this rapidly emerging technology is in the ability to secure and protect the integrity and privacy of the personal and sensitive information being collected, processed, stored and shared by these IoT devices every day.

-Cybercrime is also growing at exponential rates, increasing the risk at which IoT devices and the data they access could fall victim to cyberattacks and unauthorized exposure.
+Cyber crime is also growing at exponential rates, increasing the risk at which IoT devices and the data they access could fall victim to cyber attacks and unauthorized exposure.
 To date, security for IoT technology has not been a priority or a required part of manufacturing.

-However, as hacking incidents and data breach disasters continue to flood the headlines, we are starting to see many global regulatory bodies take action to implement some comprehensive guidelines and security standards aimed at improving the security of IoT devices in order to ensure that the data they interact with is protected.
+However, as hacking incidents and data breach disasters continue to flood the headlines, we are starting to see many global regulatory bodies take action to implement some comprehensive guidelines and security regulations aimed at improving the security of IoT devices in order to ensure that the data they interact with is protected.

 Some noteworthy global IoT regulations already in effect include:

-In the USA, the IoT Cybersecurity Improvement Act of 2020 is a key milestone in securing IoT by establishing minimum-security requirements for any federal procurement of IoT devices.
+In the USA, the IoT Cybersecurity Improvement Act4 of 2020 is a key milestone in securing IoT by establishing minimum-security requirements for any federal procurement of IoT devices.
 Additionally, it requires NIST to publish guidelines and standards on the management and use of IoT devices.

-In the UK, the Department of Digital, Culture, Media and Sport (DCMS)’s Code of Practice for Consumer IoT Security includes 13 guidelines recommended for IoT devices aimed at protecting consumer privacy and safety, simplifying their secure use.
+In the UK, the Department of Digital, Culture, Media and Sport (DCMS)’s Code of Practice for Consumer IoT Security5 includes 13 guidelines recommended for IoT devices aimed at protecting consumer privacy and safety, simplifying their secure use.

 Best Practices and Strategies to Manage IoT Risks

 While more new regulations are being implemented around the world, no global or industry universal standards or requirements for IoT security currently exist.
 Nevertheless, your business network and information assets are still at risk.
-It is imperative that you proactively begin implementing more preventative security controls to block unauthorized access to your IT network and ensure the protection of customer data or business IP connected to IoT devices.
+It is imperative that you proactively begin implementing more preventative security controls to block unauthorized access to your IT network and ensure the protection of customer data or business intellectual property (IP) connected to IoT devices.

 Adopt Ongoing or Regular Risk Assessments

-Every business using IoT should undergo a thorough risk assessment to identify and address any security gaps that might expose their network environment and systems to a cyberattack.
+Every business using IoT should undergo a thorough risk assessment to identify and address any security gaps that might expose their network environment and systems to a cyber attack.
 A Business Impact Analysis will also help evaluate and measure the potential impact of disruption or downtime stemming from a data loss or breach incident — as well as identify which of your business-critical operations or processes need the most priority.

 Establishing ongoing risk assessments and impact analysis as a standard part of your business operations is the best way to maintain strong cybersecurity defenses.
 However, these should be performed annually at a minimum.
 You can determine the frequency of these assessments based on the unique risks/needs of your business.